Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 - *Status*
   Click the drop-down list to change the offer status.
 The selected status is displayed in the *Pending status/Errors* column.
 This drop-down list is only displayed if the checkbox of at least one offer is selected.
-The following statuses are available:
+The following options are available:
   - **This drop-down list is only displayed if**
     The offer is active.
 It is displayed in the selected connection and can be sold there.
   - **Inactive**